 Arnaud Petit spills the beans about Black Bean, Ceuse

-Interview with French climber Arnaud Petit after his trad ascent of Black Bean 8b at, Ceuse, France.
+Interview with French climber Arnaud Petit after his greenpoint, ie trad ascent, of the 8b sport climb Black Bean at Ceuse in France.

 100, 1000, 10000.
 20, 40, 60, 80 thousand and counting...
 When we first published the news that Frenchman Arnaud Petit had sent the classic Black Bean at Ceuse, not as an 8b sport route but instead as a trad climb, the outstanding video that accompanied our report had been viewed just over a hundred times.
 In the weeks that followed it spread like wildfire across the vertical globe demonstrating that what the climber had achieved was not only to crown his personal dream, but also to capture the imagination of other climbers.

 In truth this is unsurprising, because the ascent stems from one of the most famous and respected French climbers.
 After winning of the Difficulty World Cup in 1996 he progressed to the world's big walls, via Delicatessen in Corsica, Voie Petit on Grand Capucin, Salto Angel in Venezuela, Tough Enough in Madagascar, Walou Bass in Taghia, etc) and this ascent certainly has weight and credibility.
 At 40 years of age, 20 of which spent climbing at Ceuse, Arnaud now tells us about his Black Bean trad.